 Below is an edited version of their conversation.

 Knowledge@Wharton High School (KWHS): Hi, I’m Anthony Williams with Knowledge@Wharton High School.
 Joining us today in the KWHS studio is inventor Emily Scott.
-Emily is a high school freshman and the University Scholars Program of the Pennsylvania Leadership Charter School in Philadelphia.
+Emily is a high school freshman and in the University Scholars Program of the Pennsylvania Leadership Charter School in Philadelphia.
 Like most high school students, Emily’s got all kinds of things going on.
 She’s an excellent student, a competitive swimmer, a classical pianist, and an avid fan of Dungeons and Dragons.
 Emily is also an alumnus of the Young Entrepreneurs Academy, where she created a product that is now patent-pending.

 Emily’s Clip and Zip backpack has gone through four prototypes and six manufacturers and is currently the focus of a fundraising campaign on Kickstarter.
 So hi, Emily.

 KWHS: Thanks for talking business and entrepreneurship with us here today at KWHS.
 To begin with, I’m really curious to know how someone goes from middle school to crowdsourcing a new product on Kickstarter.
 When did you develop an interest in inventing, and what is the Clip and Zip Backpack?